 There is no symbol that is more representative of America than the bald eagle.
 The eagle was selected by the national congress in 1782 as the official symbol of America.
 Those early Americans selected the bald eagle because of its longevity, power, and majesty.
 Today, the bald eagle is commonly used on commemorative and circulation coins in the US, including the 2015 1 oz American Gold Eagle coin.

-On the other side, the image of Lady Liberty walking toward the viewer with an olive branch in one hand, and a torch to guide the way in the other.
+On the obverse of 2015 1 oz Gold Eagles, the image of Lady Liberty walking toward the viewer with an olive branch in one hand, and a torch to guide the way in the other.
 The image of Lady Liberty used on the 2015 1 oz American Gold Eagle was designed by Augustus Saint-Gaudens, who was responsible for the overall design of the original $20 US Gold Double Eagle coins.

 The US Mint is responsible for producing commemorative and circulation coins for the United States government.
 At facilities across the country, bullion products are minted each year.
 The US Mint at West Point is primarily responsible for the production of American Gold Eagle coins.